File Verification of a SHA-256 Hash using PowerShell

 April 14, 2019 #powershell #security

 I was researching photo apps when I came across the open source digiKam.
-Since I was going to download digiKam-6.0.0-Win64.exe
+Since I was going to download digiKam-6.0.0-Win64.exe from a mirror site, I wanted to perform some file verification using one of the hash values.

 File information